Online GPU Energy Optimization with Switching-Aware Bandits: Introduction

 \section{Introduction}

-Energy efficiency is one of the most pressing global issues on Earth, and has a wide spectrum of impacts on society, from environmental sustainability to economic stability and social development~\cite{reddy2000energy,berndt1990energy}.
-One significant aspect of this broader energy concern is energy consumption of computing architectures, ranging from everyday hand-held gadgets~\cite{hussein2022adaptive,sarmad2022reducing}, such as smartphones and wearable health devices, to the world's fastest and most powerful supercomputers~\cite{1e6aad4b46fb460c813a33246fce075e,atchley2023frontier}, such as Frontier supercomputer at Oak Ridge National Laboratory and Aurora supercomputer at Argonne National Laboratory.
-For example, Aurora supercomputer, recently announced as the second-fastest supercomputer around the world in 2024, is expected to reach 60MW peak power, which can afford power needs of a mid-sized U.S. city\footnote{https://www.anl.gov/aurora}.
-In the Summer of 2022, the RIKEN Center for Computational Science was forced to power off 1/3 of the Fugaku supercomputer for most of the remaining year, due to soaring energy prices in Japan\footnote{https://www.fujitsu.com/global/about/innovation/fugaku/}.
-These leadership computing systems are extremely important to various facets of society, including drug discovery~\cite{acharya2020supercomputer}, cosmology~\cite{frontiere2022farpoint}, pandemic response~\cite{mustafa2023supercomputers}, etc., making their energy efficiency a crucial element for a sustainable future.
+Energy consumption has become a central challenge for digital society, with direct consequences for environmental sustainability, economic resilience, and global equity~\cite{berndt1990energy}.
+As the scale and ubiquity of computation continue to grow, from everyday handheld gadgets~\cite{hussein2022adaptive,sarmad2022reducing}, such as smartphones and wearable health devices, to the world’s most powerful supercomputers~\cite{atchley2023frontier}, such as the Aurora system at Argonne National Laboratory, the energy footprint of computing infrastructures increasingly affects national power grids as well as the accessibility and sustainability of digital services worldwide.
+For example, the Aurora supercomputer, the third-fastest system globally as of January 2026, reaches a peak power draw of about 60\,MW, comparable to the electricity demand of a mid-sized U.S.\ city\footnote{https://www.anl.gov/aurora}.
+Similarly, in 2022 the RIKEN Center was forced to power down one-third of the Fugaku supercomputer due to soaring energy prices in Japan\footnote{https://www.fujitsu.com/global/about/innovation/fugaku}.
+These examples highlight an urgent need for energy-aware computing across the stack from devices to data centers.